2 Dubuque Schools administrators picked for statewide leadership award

-Superintendent Stan Rheingans and Phil Kramer, the district's human resources director, received the 2019 Iowa State Education Association TEAM Award, according to a press release.
-They were recognized during a recent banquet in West Des Moines.
+Superintendent Stan Rheingans and Phil Kramer, the district’s human resources director, received the 2019 Iowa State Education Association TEAM Award during a banquet in West Des Moines, according to a press release.

 The TEAM Award stands for Together, Educators and Administrators Make it Happen, according to the release.
-Winners work to create "collaborative, collegial working environments for staff in school buildings or districts," the release stated.
+Winners work to create “collaborative, collegial working environments for staff in school buildings or districts.”

 Rheingans and Kramer were nominated by the Dubuque Education Association’s executive board.